MarineCast/toolkit-seascape/README.md

   this is not vessel, access, observer, recreation or effort modeling.

 See [scientific and source contracts](docs/CONTRACTS.md), the [product index](docs/products.md), and the [migration report](docs/MIGRATION.md).
-Existing formulas and product columns were retained;
-package ownership, workspace resolution and release orchestration changed.
+The [review remediation record](docs/review-remediation.md) describes scientific validation, coastal slope stencil changes, and durable release storage introduced after extraction.
 Products describe physical conditions and evidence, not species occurrence or habitat preference.

 ## Validation boundary